Join our international school community in the heart of the Swiss Alps

 All applications will be treated in confidence.

-Aligned with the recommendations of the International Task Force on Child Protection, Le Régent holds itself to a high standard of effective recruiting practices with specific attention to child protection; background checks are carried out, and any candidate eventually appointed will also be expected to provide evidence of his or her suitability for work with children.
+Aligned with the recommendations of the International Task Force on Child Protection, Le Régent holds itself to a high standard of effective recruiting practices with specific attention to child protection.
+Background checks are carried out, and any candidates will also be expected to provide evidence of their suitability for work with children prior to being appointed.

 Following the UK’s exit from the EU, the Agreement on the Free Movement of Persons (AFMP) between Switzerland and the EU no longer applies to the UK, and UK nationals are considered third-state nationals (who, contrary to most third-state nationals, do not require a visa in order to enter Switzerland).
 Unfortunately, regulations to obtain a work permit are considerably tighter for third-state nationals than they are for most Europeans; getting a job offer is just one step of many.
 Preference has always been given to Swiss nationals, foreign nationals with a Swiss residence permit (C, B, L, S, or F ) and EU/EFTA citizens/permit holders, where candidates are equally qualified; unfortunately, this rule now applies to UK nationals.